julianoes/rtk-sender-example/README.md

 ## Run

-Connect GPS over serial, find the serial device, as well as baudrate, and run the example against it:
+Connect GPS over serial, find the serial device, as well as baudrate.
+Also find the MAVSDK connection URL to connect to the vehicle using MAVLink.

 ```
+usage: build/rtk-sender-example <serial device> <baudrate> <mavlink connection>

-build/rtk-sender-example /dev/ttyUSB0 38400
+e.g.: build/rtk-sender-example /dev/ttyUSB0 38400 udp://:14550

 ```
+Note: use baudrate 0 to determine baudrate automatically